 Between the Coronavirus and an uncertain economy now is a great time to start your own garden from seeds.
+We have chickens and our own little garden farm.
 There is comfort in knowing that no matter what happens you can have some great food from your back yard.
 You want to start some seedlings, but maybe you need a little help.
 Here is what I am doing to get my seeds started this year.

 Why grow your own seedlings?

 - Cost.
 It can cost between 50 cents to $6 per plant depending on the size and the type of plant you want to buy and where you buy them.
 Seeds can cost between 25 cents a packet to $10 a packet and grow anywhere from 25 to 1000 plants depending on what you buy.
 If you grow your own seeds, you can save a little or a lot depending on what you want to grow and how many plants you want to grow.

 - Grow your favorite varieties.
 When you grow your own seeds, you can pick the exact varieties that you like and in the quantities you want.
 One of the most frustrating things you can run into when growing a vegetable garden is when the nurseries do not have either the variety or quantity of plants you want.
 At that point you are out of luck and are forced to pick another variety that you may not like as much or go without.

 - Plant health.
 I find that when I grow my own seeds indoors typically my seedlings look better and are healthier then the ones I buy at the store.

 - Timing.
 When I grow my own plants indoors, I can time the plants so they are ready to go at the time I need them.
 Sometimes I have to either buy varieties I want early so the nursery doesn’t run out, or I have to buy them late because I didn’t get them in time.

 Tomato Seedling Indoor Set-Up Guide with Pictures